steff880/MS2-project-Cottage/README.md

     </tr>
 </table>

-- **Please note that, when tested _Choose start date_ and _Choose end date_ input fields, found that you are able to submit even when choosing start date to be later than end date.
+- **Please note that when tested _Choose start date_ and _Choose end date_ input fields, found that you are able to submit even when choosing a start date to be later than the end date.
 This will be corrected in future updates.
-Maybe it would have been better instead of having to choose start date and end date, just to choose start date.
-As there is an input field for how many nights user will stay.**
+Maybe it would have been better instead of having to choose the start date and end date, just to choose a start date.
+As there is an input field for how many nights the user will stay.**